LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Docker Build](http://127.0.0.1/assets/lab2-14.png)

 #### Run the Docker Container
-Now, we run the image using the following command:
+After building the image `my-apache2`, we run the Docker container using the following command:

 ```bash
 docker run -p 80:80 -dit --name my-app my-apache2
 ```

+#### Key Parameters:
-This command maps the host machine's port **80** to the Docker container's port **80**, runs the container in detached mode with the name `my-app`, and uses the `my-apache2` image.
+- **`-p`**: Maps the host machine's port to the Docker container's port, enabling access to the container’s web server from the host.
+- **`-dit`**: Runs the container in detached mode (`d`), keeps STDIN open (`i`), and allocates a pseudo-TTY (`t`).
+- **`--name`**: Sets the container name to `my-app`.

+This command starts the Apache server inside the container, serving the HTML content at port 80.

 ![Docker Run](http://127.0.0.1/assets/lab2-15.png)

 #### Access the Hosted HTML Page
-Open a browser and access `http://localhost` or `http://127.0.0.1`.
-The HTML page is now live and displays "Hello, World!"
+To view the hosted HTML page, open a browser and navigate to `http://localhost` or `http://127.0.0.1`.
+The browser will display the "Hello, World!" message from the `index.html` file served by the Apache HTTP server inside the Docker container.

 ![Docker Webpage](http://127.0.0.1/assets/lab2-16.png)

 ### 6. Other Docker Commands